kmdlogic/kmd-logic-citizen-documents-client/README.md

 ## Sample application

-A simple console application is included to demonstrate how to call Logic CitizenDocuments API.
+A simple console application is included to demonstrate how to call Logic CitizenDocuments and CompanyDocument API.
 You will need to provide the settings described above in `appsettings.json`.

 When run you should see the details of the _FileAccessPage_ and _messageId_ is printed to the console.